A brief explanation about Jujutsu 合気拳法柔術

 Some History

 Japanese martial arts represent an enormous variety of fighting arts indigenous to its culture.
 At least three Japanese terms are currently used interchangeably to describe this phenomenon: “budo” 武道, literally meaning “martial way”, “bujutsu” 武術, which has no perfect translation but means something like science, art, or craft of war, and “bugei” 武芸, literally meaning “martial art.”
-The term “budo” is a modern one, and is normally intended to indicate the practice of martial arts as a way of life, and encompassing physical, spiritual, and moral dimensions with a focus of self-improvement, fulfilment, or personal growth.
+The term “budo” is a modern one, and is normally intended to indicate the practice of martial arts as a way of life, encompassing physical, spiritual, and moral dimensions with a focus of self-improvement, fulfilment, or personal growth.
 The terms bujutsu and bugei have more discrete definitions…at least historically speaking.
 Bujutsu refers specifically to the practical application of martial tactics and techniques in actual combat.
 Bugei refers to the adaptation or refinement of those tactics and techniques to facilitate systematic instruction and dissemination within a formal learning environment.

-Old Japanese fighting traditions customarily preserved the contents of their origins, founder, history, philosophy and practices on secret parchment scrolls called Makimono [巻物].
-The modern Japanese term commonly used to describe the various styles or schools of such fighting traditions is, Ryuha [流派].
-The term Koden [古伝] means ancient tradition and Koryu-den [古流伝] is how we describe the transmissions of each ancient Ryuha.
+Old Japanese fighting traditions customarily preserved the contents of their origins, founder, history, philosophy, and practices on secret parchment scrolls called Makimono [巻物].
+The modern Japanese term commonly used to describe the various styles or schools of such fighting traditions is Ryuha [流派].
+The term Koden [古伝] means ancient tradition, and Koryu-den [古流伝] is how we describe the transmissions of each ancient Ryuha.
 The teachings of any Ryuha were normally imparted to an apprentice through direct and oral transmission.

 Ranking Systems